Axionis47/ai-data-scientist-agent/backend/README.md

 - If OpenAI key is missing, reporting will use a deterministic fallback.
 - Logs in backend/data/jobs/{job_id}/telemetry.jsonl can help when something looks odd.

+## Logs in simple words
+- All logs print as one JSON line with fields like time, level, message, job_id, stage.
+- Easy to read by humans and also easy for tools like `jq`.
+- Important pipeline notes are also saved in files:
+  - `data/jobs/{job_id}/logs/eda_decisions.log`
+  - `data/jobs/{job_id}/logs/model_decisions.log`

+## Control log level
+- Set env `LOG_LEVEL` to one of: DEBUG, INFO, WARN, ERROR (default: INFO)
+- Example with uvicorn:
+  - `LOG_LEVEL=DEBUG uvicorn app.main:app --reload --port 8000`

+## Result shape is safer now
+- The `/result/{job_id}` response is checked against a Pydantic model.
+- This avoids surprises; UI stays stable even when parts are missing.

 ## Further docs
 - docs/ARCHITECTURE.md — modules, stages, state/queue, artefacts
 - docs/OPERATIONS.md — env vars, endpoints, resumability, benchmarks, troubleshooting